sebastiengiordano/OC__DA_Python_P2/README.md

 * category
 * review_rating
 * image_url

+#### Open CSV with Excel
+Follow the steps below to use Microsoft Excel to open these csv file:
+* Open Microsoft Excel
+* Click on the "Data" menu.
+* Click on the "From Text" icon
+* Navigate to the location of the file that you want to import
+    * Click on the filename and then click on the Import button
+* The Text Import Wizard - Step 1/3
+    * Choose "Delimited" field
+    * Choose 65001: Unicode (UTF-8) from the drop-down list "File origin"
+* Click on the Next button to display the Text Import Wizard - Step 2/3
+    * In "Delimiters", check the box corresponding to the semicolon
+    * In "Text qualifier", choose the quotation mark
+* Click on the Finish button

 ### Folder Picture
 In the folder Picture, you retreive one folder by category of book.